-VAWA Exam Evidentiary Exam Report Requirement Does not require a police report. .
+VAWA Exam Evidentiary Exam Report Requirement Does not require a police report.
 Requires police report Who Helps Access Exam This option is available through your campus sexual assault counselor/advocate as well as your local sexual assault/rape crisis center.
 A police officer will schedule the exam.
 Who Are Exams For These exams may be appropriate for those that are not ready to speak to and involve law enforcement.
-Evidence from VAWA exams in California must be preserved These exams are appropriate for those that would like immediate law enforcement involvement.
+Evidence from VAWA exams in California must be preserved for These exams are appropriate for those that would like immediate law enforcement involvement.
 Evidentiary exams are intended to collect forensic evidence for use in criminal prosecution.
-An evidentiary exam is an for two years in the event that a option available by filing a report with victim/survivor does want to law enforcement.
+An evidentiary exam is an two years in the event that a victim/survivor does want to engage with law enforcement.